imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 The following fields are collected:

+- **CampaignID** - Campaign ID for the subscription screen shown.
+Campaign ID is decided based on the purchase entry-point, app, device type.

 - **EventDate** – Timestamp of the event occurrence

 - **IsModeFRE** – Boolean to indicate experience type, Upsell dialog or SKU Chooser *[This field has been removed from current builds of Office, but might still appear in older builds.]*